 Interesting!
 This is what my therapist told me early on in my sessions.
 Usually, there is a “normal” one in among the dysfunctional family.
 When she told me this, I remember thinking that it sounded bizarre.

 But when a parent cannot take responsibility, they will put the blame on the child.
 It is called “projection”.
 Meaning if they can put the responsibility onto the child, they don’t need to take responsibility for their behaviour.

 “In scapegoating, feelings of guilt, aggression, blame and suffering are transferred away from a person or group so as to fulfill an unconscious drive to resolve or avoid such bad feelings.
 It takes a while but later on, the adult child who has been abused by family members recognizes the problems they’ve had come from disturbed parents.
 They get into therapy and work things out,” says Lynne Namka, Ed..

 So, initially, the scapegoat—being highly sensitive, strong-willed, kind-hearted and caring—will take on the blame.
 They will think it is them.
 But as stated above, they start to wake up to the gaslighting — and realize they were a victim of a dysfunctional family environment.
 Does it hurt?
 Yes.
 Immensely.

 We “scapegoats” need to become our authentic selves!
 We may be living the lie for so long, but eventually, we wake up.
 We can reach out and get help with a qualified therapist.
 We can learn to recognize the dysfunction that happened as children and educate ourselves.

 My message to anyone reading this is: there is nothing wrong with you.
-What needs to happen, is we need to stop the cycle and pattern.
+It is important for scapegoats to stop the cycle and pattern.
 We need to know we are worthy and loved and set strong boundaries.

 I wrote my book to help others see the patterns.
 If you are a child of a dysfunctional parent and do not conform to their needs, they will cut you off.
 My Courage to Tell is written about my journey to awakening.